practicalmeteor/meteor-munit/README.md

 ## TDD Interface

-The TDD interface defers from the BDD interface in that it allows you to specify timeouts per test as well as in it's asynchronous tests semantics.
+The TDD interface defers from the BDD interface in that it allows you to specify timeouts per test.

 Create a JavaScript object or CoffeeScript class, with the following properties: